alexiamhe93/RedditModerationTopicModel/README.md

-# Supplementary materials: "We don't ban you immediately for an offense"
+# Supplementary materials: Norm repair as an extension to the deliberative dialogue model

 This GitHub contains all the supplementary materials for the article:

-“We don't ban you immediately for an offense”: Reddit moderation and the importance of remedying norm violations for high-quality online dialogue.
+*Norm repair as an extension to the deliberative dialogue model*

 ## Details